Timothy C. Hain, MD. Hearing Page Page last modified: November 9, 2015

 Most surgical treatments for otosclerosis or middle ear disease involve opening of the middle ear and repair under direct vision.
 Recently some groups (Kakehata et al, 2006) are using endoscopy for repair of ossicular chain disturbances -- in our opinion, this is still very investigational and somewhat unreasonable -- when working inside a tiny space, one needs as good an exposure as one can manage.

-However, in our opinion (which is not representative), we think it is preferable to use a hearing aid until hearing becomes unservicable, and then move onto an implanted hearing aid, and skip the middle ear surgery part altogether.
+However, in our opinion (which is not representative of general opinion of ear surgeons), we think it is preferable to use a hearing aid until hearing becomes unservicable, and then move onto an implanted hearing aid, and skip the middle ear surgery part altogether.